cycle/docs/intro/cli.md

 $ ./vendor/bin/cycle entity:list
 ```

-To alter database schema to match entity declaration:
+To alter the database schema to match entity declaration:

 ```
 $ ./vendor/bin/cycle schema:sync
 ```

-To update Cycle without altering database schema (when cache is enabled):
+To update Cycle without altering the database schema (when cache is enabled):

 ```
 $ ./vendor/bin/cycle schema:update
 ```

-To display list of available tables:
+To display a list of available tables:
 ```
 $ ./vendor/bin/cycle db:list
 ```